neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 Need special wrapping for attachment markers
     [-- xyz --]
-don't use $wrap, only wrap at screen width
+don't use $wrap, only wrap at screen width (or perhaps never wrap (they're special))

 how does "$display_filter" fit in with layers, etc?